It is now once again easier to open an account in Costa Rica, even if you are not a legal resident.

 DO NOT MISS IT WHEN THEY CALL YOUR NUMBER OR YOU MAY HAVE TO START ALL OVER AGAIN AND GET A NEW NUMBER!

-Many people who have moved to Costa Rica seem to think that keeping their money mostly in dollars is wise, with only some in colones.
+Many people who have moved here and opened a Costa Rica bank account seem to think that keeping their money mostly in dollars is wise, with only some in colones.

 (See my HELPFUL RESOURCES page for links to some Costa Rica forums.)